cobobc/cob_MilestonePJ_4/README.md

     *   **ERROR:** Duplicate attribute id.
 At line 366, column 115

         *   **Fix:** Custom widget.py (CustomClearableFileInput) was creating an image id hence duplicating the ids.
 The widget functionality was deleted an entirely and the form was returned to its base function and styling.
-THe error was fixed.
+The error was fixed.

 1.  bag